jakobsche/polynomial/README.md

 ### GetSecant

-returns a polynomial describing the recant of the given polynomial through 2 points.
+returns a polynomial describing the secant of the given polynomial through 2 points.

 ## Shared library usage

 The library and examples are in system related subdirectories.
-The file name of the shared library is *polynomial.* Example: For macOS (subdirectory deploy/i386-darwin) it is libpolynomial.dylib.
+The file name of the shared library is \*polynomial.\* Example: For macOS (subdirectory deploy/i386-darwin) it is libpolynomial.dylib.

 ### Free Pascal